-It should be noted that this document is not exhaustive in the types of householder developments covered.
-If design guidance is being sought on a type of residential alteration and extension which has not been specifically covered within this document, such as swimming pools, hot tubs and summer houses etc, then further advice can be obtained from the Council's Planning Authority (please refer to Contact Details).
+This document is not exhaustive in the types of householder developments covered.
+If general advice and best practice is being sought on a type of householder development which has not been specifically covered within this document e.g. swimming pools, hot tubs and summer houses etc, then further advice can be obtained from the Council's Planning Authority (please refer to Contact Details).

-Daylight and Sunlight
+Appendix A: Daylight and Sunlight

 Daylight and sunlight are both important to the health and well-being of residents.
-Adequate The 45° Method for Calculating Levels of Daylight: levels of daylight and sunlight can also reduce the energy requirements of residential properties through lessening the need for electric lighting and heating.
-Therefore, it is appropriate to expect that all alterations and extensions to residential properties will not adversely affect the levels of daylight and sunlight received by residents within adjacent neighbouring properties and associated curtilages, ensuring that there would be no significant impacts on the level of amenity enjoyed by residents.
+Adequate levels of daylight and sunlight can also help reduce the energy requirements of residential properties through lessening the need for electric lighting and heating.
+Therefore, it is appropriate to expect that all alterations and extensions to existing residential properties will not adversely affect the levels of daylight and sunlight received by residents within adjacent neighbouring properties and associated curtilages, ensuring that there would be no significant impacts on the level of amenity enjoyed by residents.